 Even though many high estrogen symptoms are universally associated with the transition into a woman's infertile years, they can occur at any age and are often incorrectly connected to other conditions.

-Without a doubt, the list of symptoms is diverse with the effects of too much estrogen on the female body sometimes very subtle, making monitoring levels all the more important.
+Without a doubt, the list of symptoms is diverse with the effects of too much estrogen sometimes very subtle, making monitoring levels all the more important.

 Symptoms of High Estrogen Levels

 - Water retention and bloating

 - Breast tenderness